SiHarv/SiHarv/README.md

 ### 💻 What I Do

 * **Full-Stack & Mobile:** I make web and mobile apps using Laravel, Ruby on Rails, and Flutter.
 I focus on offline-first features for places with slow internet.
-* **Hardware & Systems:** I use Ubuntu and Windows.
-I also build Hackintosh systems (running macOS on non-Apple PCs).
+* **Hardware & Systems:** I use Ubuntu, Windows, and MacOS in single Machine.
+Build Hackintosh systems (running macOS on non-Apple PCs).
-* **Servers & Networks:** I run 24/7 local servers using Lenovo and Dell mini PCs.
-I configure network routers and switches.
-* **Cybersecurity:** I use Kali Linux and OSINT tools to learn about system security.

 ### 🛠️ Tech Stack